Cover some of the costs of unexpected health issues with critical illness insurance.

 Someone who is facing a critical illness is likely missing income while in treatment.
-However, there are still groceries to buy, rent or mortgage to pay, and child care expenses to fund.
+However, there are still groceries to buy, rent and mortgages to pay, and child care expenses to fund.
 In addition, they may be incurring additional expenses such as transportation costs to receive care.
-Many critical illness insurance policies will offer benefits in the form of cash to be used in any way the policyholder sees fit, making this a more desirable product for employees.
+Many policies may offer benefits in the form of cash to be used in any way the policyholder sees fit, making this a more desirable product for employees.

 Educate employees on what constitutes a critical illness.

 What may seem like a critical illness to someone may not be considered one under the rules of the critical illness insurance policy, and the definition can vary from one insurance company to the next.
-Typically, illnesses such as heart attack, stroke, cancer, organ transplants, coronary bypass, and renal failure are included.
+Typically, illnesses such as heart attack, stroke, cancer, organ transplant, coronary bypass, and renal failure would be included.
 Some cancers may be excluded if they aren’t life-threatening, and recurrences of illnesses also might not be covered.

-To find out more about offering critical illness insurance to your workforce, reach out to us today.
+Want to find out more about offering critical illness insurance to your workforce?
+Contact us to get started.